 The CFO's Role: Agencies submit their budget requests to the Office of Budget and Planning within the CFO's office.
-The office reviews the request, "scrubbing" the budget to make sure each agency has accurately calculated personnel and administrative costs and made other appropriate adjustments, such as reducing the budget to adjust for prior-year expenses that were needed only on a one-time basis.
+The office reviews the request, ensuring that each agency has accurately calculated personnel and administrative costs and made other appropriate adjustments, such as reducing the budget to adjust for prior-year expenses that were funded only on a one-time basis.
 The budget then gets sent back to each agency director for comment and reconciliation.

-The Mayor's Role: At this time, the Mayor's "budget review team" starts to put the pieces together for the Mayor's proposed budget.
-This team includes the City Administrator, deputy mayors, staff from the Mayor's policy office, and representatives from the CFO.
+The Mayor's Role: At this time, the Mayor's budget review team starts to put the pieces together for the Mayor's proposed budget.
+This team includes the City Administrator, Deputy Mayors, staff from the Mayor's policy office, and representatives from the CFO.
 The team reviews the baseline budget, agency budget submissions, and the revenue forecasts.
 It meets with representatives from each agency to discuss their budget request and potential areas for savings.
-The budget review team then begins to share recommendations and options with the mayor.
-Also during this time, the mayor meets informally with DC Councilmembers to discuss their budget priorities.
+The budget review team then begins to share recommendations and options with the Mayor.
+Also during this time, the Mayor meets informally with DC Councilmembers to discuss their budget priorities.